root-project/web/manual/getting_started_with_root/index.md

 _**Example**_

+The exact kind of quoting depends on the used shell.
+This example works for bash-like shells.

 ```
    $ root -l -b 'myCode.C("some String", 12)'
 ```

-The exact kind of quoting depends on the used shell.
-This example works for bash-like shells.

-### Compiling a ROOT macro with ACLiC into libraries
+### Compiling ROOT macros with ACLiC

-You can compile, link and dynamically load a macro using the C++ compiler and linker.

-Using the compiler allows using language constructs that are not fully supported by Cling.

-ACLiC (*Compiling Your Code*) will build a dictionary and a shared library from your C++ macro, using the compiler and the compiler options that were used to compile the ROOT executable.
+You can use ACLiC (*Compiling Your Code*) to compile your code and build a dictionary and a shared library from your ROOT macro.
+ACliC is implemented in [TSystem::CompileMacro()](https://root.cern.ch/doc/master/classTSystem.html).

-You do not have to write a Makefile remembering the correct compiler options, and you do not have to exit ROOT.
+When using ACliC, ROOT checks what library really needs to be build and calls your system's C++ compiler, linker and dictionary generator.
+Then ROOT loads a native shared library.

+ACLiC executes the following steps:

+  1. Calling `rootcling` to create a dictionary.

+  2. Calling the the system's C++ compiler to build the shared library.

+  3. If there are errors, it calls the C++ compiler to build a dummy executable to clearly report the unresolved symbols.

+ACLiC adds the classes and functions declared in included files with the same name as the ROOT macro files with one of following extensions: `.h`, `.hh`, `.hpp`, `.hxx`,` .hPP`, `.hXX`.
+This means that, by default, you cannot combine ROOT macros from different files into one library by using `#include` statements; you will need to compile each ROOT macro separately.

-#### Building a shared library
+#### Compiling a ROOT macro

-Before you can compile your interpreted macro, you need to add the include statements for the classes used in the macro.
-Only then you can build and load a shared library containing your macro.
+Before you can compile your interpreted ROOT macro, you need to add the include statements for the classes used in the ROOT macro.
+Only then you can build and load a shared library containing your ROOT macro.

+You can compile a ROOT macro with:

+  - default optimizations

+  - optimizations

+  - debug symbols

+Compilation ensures that the shared library is rebuilt.

+> **Note**
+>
+> Do not call ACLiC with a ROOT macro that has a function called `main()`.

-To build a shared library from a ROOT macro, type:
+To compile a ROOT macro and build a shared library, type:

 ```
    root[] .L MyScript.C+
 ```

-The `+` option generates a shared library.
-The name of the shared library is the filename where the dot before the extension is replaced by an underscore and the shared library extension is added.
+The `+` option compiles the code and generates a shared library.
+The name of the shared library is the filename where the dot before the extension is replaced by an underscore.
+In addition, the shared library extension is added.

 _**Example**_